lisajamhoury/simple-peer-wrapper/README.md

 They use [Socket.IO](https://socket.io/) to transport the signaling messages, then create the peer connections via [simple-peer](https://github.com/feross/simple-peer).

 If you are launching your application on the public internet, you will likely need STUN and TURN servers as well.
-(About [86% of connections can be created with just STUN servers](https://www.html5rocks.com/en/tutorials/webrtc/infrastructure/), but the remaining connections require TURN servers.)
+About [86% of connections can be created with just STUN servers](https://www.html5rocks.com/en/tutorials/webrtc/infrastructure/), but the remaining connections require TURN servers.

 Default STUN servers are provided by simple-peer.
-Although they can be overwritten (see documentation on this below).
+Although they can be overwritten (see [documentation](#new-simplepeerwrapperoptions) on this below).
 TURN servers can be expensive to maintain and need to be provided by the application developer (that's probably you if you're reading this ;).

 To learn more about signaling, STUN, and TURN servers, I recommend [this article by Sam Dutton](https://www.html5rocks.com/en/tutorials/webrtc/infrastructure/).
-You may find this article from Gabriel Turner on [How to set up and configure your own TURN server using Coturn](https://gabrieltanner.org/blog/turn-server) helpful.
+If you are in need of a TURN server, you may find this article on [How to set up and configure your own TURN server using Coturn](https://gabrieltanner.org/blog/turn-server) by Gabriel Turner helpful.
 You could also check out paid services like [Twilio's Network Traversal Service](https://www.twilio.com/stun-turn).

 Once you have your TURN servers setup, see the documentation below for how to include add them to your peer connections.